ampproject/amp.dev/content/learn/showcases/myntra.md

 features:
     - Sorting & filtering
-    - Sidebar menu
+    - Product search
-    - Search
+    - Linking to other AMP pages
 ---